Quest for Glory IV: Nicolai's wife Anna, upon realizing that she is undead and has been dead for a long time.

 Gaige in Borderlands 2 will start screaming if you accidentally reload when she has a huge number of Anarchy stacks, with the "NOOOOO!" lasting longer depending on how many she has, potentially lasting more than fifteen seconds as you watch the stacks drain away.

 Probably the most hilarious example comes from Claptrap.
-After opening the gate to Hero's Pass and declaring how he shall be the one to kill Handsome Jack, he is greeted by a robot's worst enemy.
+After opening the gate to Hero's Pass and declaring how he shall be the one to kill Handsome Jack, he is greeted by a robot's worst enemy: stairs.

 Mordecai has a particularly heartfelt one upon Bloodwing's death.